 The Plans do not have a board of directors, officers or employees.
 Oversight of the Plans is carried out by the Board of Directors of the Foundation.
 The Director of the Foundation that is an employee of CSTS receives no additional remuneration for serving as a director.
-The remainder of the Board of Directors receives no remuneration directly or indirectly for services provided to the Foundation other than annual directors' fees and meeting attendance fees which totaled \$383,167 for the 2021 fiscal year of the Foundation and which were paid from the Administration Fees received by the Foundation from the Plans (including those no longer being distributed).
+The remainder of the Board of Directors receives no remuneration directly or indirectly for services provided to the Foundation other than annual directors' fees which totaled \$532,702.99 for the 2023 fiscal year of the Foundation and which were paid from the Administration Fees received by the Foundation from the Plans (including those no longer being distributed).